Misc

 Clear Lake

-Water level is about 3.8 inch below crest.
+Water level is about 4 inch below crest.
 Water temperatures are in low 70s.
-Water clarity is 15 inches.
-Black Crappie - Fair.
+Water clarity is 19 inches.
+Black Crappie - Good.
+Use electronics to locate fish.
 Largemouth Bass - Fair.
 Walleye - Fair: Anglers are catching walleye with live bait and crankbaits.
 Find fish in 3 to 8 feet of water.
 Try rock reefs areas and near edge of vegetation.
-White Bass - Fair: Use your electronics to find fish.
-Yellow Bass - Fair: Anglers are catching a few yellow bass while targeting walleye.
+Try fishing after sunset.
+White Bass - Fair: Yellow Bass - Fair: Anglers are catching a few yellow bass while targeting walleye.
 Live bait below slip bobbers or drifting works best.

 Crystal Lake